 Sociology is the study of society: that is, how people organise and participate in groups and larger social structures, and how societies change.

-Studying Sport and Leisure Studies presents the opportunity to enhance your knowledge, understanding and professional skills relevant to careers in sport, education, health, recreation, fitness and leisure industries.
+Studying Sport, Health and Human Performance presents the opportunity to enhance your knowledge, understanding and professional skills relevant to careers in sport, education, health, recreation, fitness and leisure industries.

 Waikato offers teaching qualifications that cover early childhood, primary and secondary education.